-While topography, weather, and fuel all influence fire behaviour, only modifications to the fuels available to fire can be manipulated with intervention.
+While topography, weather and fuel all influence fire behaviour, only modifications to the fuels available to fire can be manipulated with intervention.
 For this reason, carrying out fuel treatments is a key objective of community wildfire protection planning.
 Fuel treatments can reduce the probability that a fire can transition from the forest floor into the canopy, reduce the fire intensity and reduce the rate of spread.
 A slow-moving, low-intensity surface fire is manageable, whereas high or extreme fire behaviour exhibited in crown fires can quickly exceed the capabilities of firefighters.
 It was reported that 90% of the structures lost in the Fort McMurray fire were attributed to ember transport that caused ignitions.
 Preventing crown fires and their spread is, therefore, a critical component to community protection.
-The Canadian Council of Forest Ministers (2016) note a "serious and sustained increase in extreme wildland fire behaviour and wildland-urban interface events" over the past 10 years.
-Extreme fires in BC and Alberta in recent years have highlighted this critical management concern.
+The Canadian Council of Forest Ministers (2016) note a "serious and sustained increase in extreme fires in B.C. and Alberta in recent years have highlighted this critical management concern.

-There is a corresponding trend with the population growth and infrastructure development taking place in the wildland/urban interface and Haines Junction is no exception to this trend.
+There is a corresponding trend with the population growth and infrastructure development taking place in the wildland/urban interface.
+Haines Junction is no exception to this trend.